by Diane Spicer

 Satellite Emergency Notification Devices (SEND) are much different from a panic button device like a Personal Locator Beacon.

-The benefits of emergency satellite messenger devices for hikers include:
+The benefits of emergency satellite messenger devices for hikers can include:

-- An unobstructed view of the sky is necessary before trying to send or receive a message.
-If you hike in areas where this isn't possible (forests, canyons), the device will be useless to you.
+An unobstructed view of the sky is necessary before trying to send or receive a message.

-- Time lags between "send" and "receive" may occur, cutting down the effectiveness of the messages.
+Time lags between "send" and "receive" may occur as the satellites acquire signal, cutting down the effectiveness of the messages when time is of the essence.

-- Messages may not send, depending on your ability to access the satellites and the strength of the signal.
-This creates stress in the people expecting an "all okay" message - the exact opposite of your intent.
-It may also give you a false sense of security.
+Messages may not send, depending on your ability to access the satellites and the strength of the signal.

 You're going to have to do